GaryHostt/beginner_ERP_OIC/README.md

 [Alternative implementation](https://github.com/GaryHostt/BigQueryIntegration)

 - For developers less familiar with FBDI.
 An alternative pattern could be having OIC simply read the given flat file, and then uploads its contents via the given target system's REST API, such as what is shown in the above 'alternative implmentation' where a flat file is uploaded via REST API in a scheduled orchestration.
-You can also do the reverse where you periodically poll given REST endpoint(s) in SaaS, and then create a file flat from the responses.
+You can also do the reverse where you periodically poll given REST endpoint(s) in SaaS, and then create a file flat from the responses that is sent to FTP and/or object storage.

+- Lastly, you can also just send the file to the ERP UCM server, without invoking the FBDI job.

 ## Part 7 - Visual builder embedding with SaaS